PepeDuke/Duck/README.md

 }
 ```
 ## Interfaces  in Duck
-Duck is using Duck typing and therefore there is no need for interfaces.
-But if we want to expose set of functions to be used by user, we can make function definition container.
+If we want to expose set of functions to be used by user, we can make function definition container.
 ``` c++
 PredefinedFunctions
 {